konkit/konkit_worklogger/README.md

 # Installation

-### Step 0 - if you use RVM - setup the correct ruby version
+### Step 0 - setup the correct ruby version with RVM

 ```
 rvm use ...